ilsani/sample-ldap-login/README.md

 2. _/qrcode_: QR code visualization (each user has a secret) and TOTP code verification
 3. _/home_: Protected resource

-Step bypass should be avoided thanks to Spring Security and its _User's Roles_ features configured in `com.example.ldap.infrastructure.WebSecurityConfig`.
+Step bypass should be avoided thanks to Spring Security and its _User's Roles_ feature used in `com.example.ldap.infrastructure.WebSecurityConfig`.

 ## References